gavrix/appium-mcp/README.md

 The primary goal of this project is to provide a set of callable tools over the Model Context Protocol.
 These tools abstract Appium's functionalities for mobile application testing and automation.

-Currently, the server primarily targets iOS simulators, with plans to expand to Android devices.
+The server supports both iOS simulators and Android emulators/devices with automatic device detection and platform-specific optimizations.

 The server is designed to be run via `npx` for ease of use.